igor-240340/IntToBin/README.md

 # IntToBin
-Prints out binary representation of a signed integer.
+Test assignment on implementation of printing a binary representation of a signed integer.